Diablo5G/ELK-Stack-Project/README.md

 3. Create a new Ubuntu VM in your virtual network with the following configurations:
 - The VM must have a public IP address.
 - The VM must be added to the new region in which you created your new vNet.
 You want to make sure you select your new vNEt and allow a new basic Security Group to be created for this VM.
-- The VM must use the same SSH keys as your WebVM's.
+- The VM must use the same SSH keys as your WebserverVM's.
 This should be the ssh keys that were created on the Ansible container that's running on your jump box.
 - After creating the new VM in Azure, verify that it works as expected by connecting via SSH from the Ansible container on your jump box VM.

    - ```bash